Tunchi52/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # created a script that prints result of addition.
 #printed the result of POWER divided by DIVIDE.
 #printed BREATH exponent LOVE.
+#created a script that converts a number from base 2 to 10.